starlit-nox/reading-notes/301/Class11/classnotes_11.md

 SQL

-1.
+1. Databases are primarily called Relational DataBases
-2.
+2. Table based
-3.
+3. Predefined schema
-4.
+4. Vertically scalable which increases horse-power of hardware
+5. SQL use SQL for defining and manipulating data which is very powerful

 NoSQL

-1.
-2.
-3.
-4.
+1. NoSQL databases are primarily called non-relational or distributed database
+2. Document based, key-value pairs, graph databases or wide-columns stores
+3. Dynamic schema for unstructured data
+4. Horizontally scalable which increases database serves in the pool of resources to reduce overload
+5. NoSQL queries focus on collections of documents (UnQL).
+Syntax varies from database to database

 ---

 **What kind of data is a good fit for an SQL database?**

-- Answer
+- It's good for complex query intensive environments.

 ---

 **Give a real world example.**

-- Answer
+- There's a store and the owner wants to keep track of their stock in a database.
+They can create a SQL database to store all the information about their products (name, brand, quantity, etc.) They'd just use SQL to create a table called "Products'' with columns for each category of information.

 ---

-**What kind of data is a good fit a NoSQL database?**
+**What kind of data is a good fit for a NoSQL database?**

-- Answer
+- Hierarchical data storage as follows the key-value pair similar to JSON data.

 ---

 **Give a real world example.**

-- Answer
+- A store wants to keep tabs on their data about customer interactions for a survey.
+They have the ratings, the comments, and the dates which they shop.
+They'd want to be able to retrieve this data in order to display it during meetings.
+NoSQL databases can pull this information by the dates which they shop to view the surveys.

 ---

 **Which type of database is best for hierarchical data storage?**

-- Answer
+- NoSQL

 ---

 **Which type of database is best for scalability?**

-- Answer
+- SQL since you can update the CPU, RAM, or SSD on a single server to keep it scaling  while NoSQL you have to add more servers.

 -----------------